-The case of JABN is interesting because the movement is consolidated the community archive which is engaged in the same breath in the issue of archiving cultural archives.
-According to the author, JABN is a consolidated community archive.
-JABN is also evidenced that the community with all its obstacles still able to consistently grow to protect and preserve the archives of culture independently.
+The case of the JABN is interesting because the movement is consolidated in the community archive which is engaged in the same breath in the issue of archiving cultural archives.
+According to the author, the JABN is a consolidated community archive and it is also evidenced that the community, even with all its obstacles, is still able to consistently grow to protect and preserve the archives of culture independently.

-The potential energy of community archives capabilities that have not been explored by archival institutions, especially ANRI.
+The potential energy of community archives has not been explored by archival institutions, especially ANRI.
 This potential energy could basically optimize the achievement of the objective of organizing the archival system itself.
 The problem is, the trust of the community against the state has not been built in plenary and vice versa.

 Constructing the Possibility Collaboration Between Archival Institutions and Community Archives

-As previously discussed, public trust in archival institutions (especially ANRI) is not fully enough.
+As previously discussed, public trust in archival institutions (especially ANRI) is not strong enough.
 This condition is caused by the dominance of the technical administrative and historical discourses.
-This means archival institutions (especially ANRI) need to encourage the enrichment of archival discourse, the relevant one is the sociological discourse.
+This means archival institutions (especially ANRI) need to encourage the enrichment of archival discourse, and the most relevant one is sociological discourse.
 Archival institutions can dispute perceptions that have already hardened in the public mind by disseminating this sociological discourse.
-Besides that, the archival institutions need to prove that they have theoretical frameworks, policies, and methodologies to be able to engage on the issue of traditional knowledge.
+Besides this, the archival institutions need to prove that they have theoretical frameworks, policies, and methodologies to be able to engage the issue of traditional knowledge.

 Consequently, archival institutions must begin to explore this issue of traditional knowledge.
 An important point of archiving in this issue of knowledge is when such traditional knowledge is documented.
-As confirmed by Informant Z who is also one of the conceptor of the Law on Records and Archives Administration, traditional knowledge relates to the local wisdom that is usually "orally recorded", it becomes archive when it documented.26 In this case, documenting traditional knowledge can be done as well as oral history methods, as it does to fill the void of a certain story or data in the context of history.27
+As confirmed by Informant Z, who is also one of the conceptors of the Law on Records and Archives Administration, traditional knowledge relates to local wisdom that is usually "orally recorded", and it becomes archived when it documented.26 In this case, documenting traditional knowledge can be done as well as oral history methods, as it does to fill the void of a certain story or data in the context of history.27

 The relationship between traditional knowledge and archiving is so complex.
 However, much research has been done.
-The archival theoretical framework may refer to the concept of tribal archives or indigenous archives and other similar concepts.28 Others issues that need to be elaborated also relate to legal aspects such as copyright, trademarks, geographical indication and domains names, risk management strategies and dispute resolution.29 This theoretical and legal framework is important because archival issues in traditional knowledge mainly concern two things, protection, and preservation.
-Protection is all about the legal logic that the documentation and archiving of traditional knowledge is a method to protect it from illegal use or exploitation by certain circles.30 Meanwhile, preservation is all about preserving the traditional knowledge from extinction and being able to be transmitted to the next generation.31
+The archival theoretical framework may refer to the concept of tribal archives or indigenous archives and other similar concepts.28 Others issues that need to be elaborated also relate to legal aspects such as copyright, trademarks, geographical indication and domain names, risk management strategies, and dispute resolutions.29 This theoretical and legal framework is important because archival issues in traditional knowledge mainly concern two things: protection, and preservation.
+Protection includes the legal logic that the documentation and archiving of traditional knowledge is a method to protect it from illegal use or exploitation.30 Meanwhile, preservation is all about preserving the traditional knowledge from extinction and sharing it with future generations.31

 Another important thing is to construct strong relationships with community archives.
 Because logically the community archive has socio-cultural ties with the cultural community itself.
 So they could do more effective work.
 As explained before, if there is any cooperation between community archives, such as IVAA with ANRI, it is not yet very intensive.